zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 <oxOpenIDConnectVersion>openidconnect-1.0</oxOpenIDConnectVersion>
 ```

 Each custom object class can be registered dynamically.
-Set the the tag
+Set the tag
 `dynamic-registration-custom-object-class` to the referenced class name.

 ```